History of Providence, Rhode Island: Growth

-Providence enjoyed considerable growth in the late 1800s, with waves of immigrants bringing the population from 54,595 in 1865 to 175,597 by 1900.
+Providence experienced considerable growth during the late 1800s, with immigrants increasing the population from 54,595 in 1865 to 175,597 by 1900.

-In 1871 Betsey Williams bequeathed 102 acres of land to the city for the development of Roger Williams Park.
-Designed by Horace Cleveland, the elaborately landscaped grounds were intended to serve as an escape for the workers of the industrial, urban center of Providence in accordance with the ideas of the City Beautiful movement.
+In 1871, Betsey Williams, the last descendant of Roger Williams, bequeathed 102 acres of land to the city for the development of Roger Williams Park.
+The elaborately landscaped grounds were designed by Horace Cleveland and intended to serve as an escape for the workers of the industrial, urban center of Providence, in accordance with the ideas of the City Beautiful movement.

-By 1890, Providence's Union Railroad had a network which included over 300 horsecars and 1,515 horses.
+By 1890, Providence's Union Railroad had a network which included more than 300 horsecars and 1,515 horses.
 Two years later, the first electric streetcars were introduced in Providence, and the city soon had an electric streetcar network extending from Crescent Park to Pawtuxet in the south and Pawtucket in the north.
 According to journalist Mike Stanton, "Providence was one of the richest cities in America in the early 1900s."

-Increased population density brought public health problems; in 1854 a cholera outbreak swept the city.
+Increased population density caused public health problems; in 1854, an epidemic of cholera swept the city.
 A survey of living conditions conducted by the city discovered unhealthy crowding among immigrants and workers.
 In one case, 29 people were recorded as living in a single-story house; in another, 47 people shared a two-story home.
-The survey found 5,780 outhouses in the city, of which "fewer than half were emptied annually."
-Local cemeteries saw record numbers of burials.
-For the next 30 years, 1854 was remembered as "The Year of Cholera."
+The survey found 5,780 latrines in the city, of which "fewer than half were emptied annually".
+1854 was remembered as "The Year of Cholera" for the next 30 years.

 Sole capital

-Since the colonial era, the Rhode Island General Assembly had periodically rotated among a number of legislative buildings throughout the state.
+The Rhode Island General Assembly rotated among a number of legislative buildings throughout the Colony of Rhode Island and Providence Plantations.
 In 1900, the assembly passed the Article of Amendment XI, making Providence the state's sole capital and the legislature's permanent home.
 This designation was concurrent with the construction of the Rhode Island State House, which was completed in 1904.